kuanhsieh/amp_cs/README.md

 * CS model: y = A * x + noise
 * Goal: recover signal x given y and A

+## state_evolution.ipynb

+Compares the empirical average mean-squared error (MSE) of AMP decoding over many random decoding instances with its prediction from state evolution (SE).

+We see that SE gives an accurate prediction of the per-iteration MSE of AMP decoders.

 ## AMP_mmse_denoiser.ipynb

 Compares the mean squared error (MSE) performance of AMP decoders with soft-thresholding denoisers and minimum MSE (MMSE) denoisers, assuming the signal distribution is known to the decoder.